Meet Breast Cancer Survivor and Creator: Jessica Shephard

 Q: Obviously any fight against cancer is highly intense and personal.
 What’s your take on the Pros and Cons of sharing this journey on social media?

 It started as a way to update friends and family because the text messages were just too much to keep up with.
 It was emotionally draining.
 Personally, there were more positives to sharing my journey.
 It was INCREDIBLY wonderful to connect with other survivors when I was first diagnosed.
 I was only 31 with a husband and 4 year old daughter.
 At the time I felt alone, but sharing my journey on social media was instrumental in finding other survivors my age.
-Since then I have made some life-long friendships, but I’ve also grieved for the many young lives that succumbed to breast cancer.
+I have made some life-long friendships, but I’ve also grieved for the many young lives that succumbed to breast cancer.

 I also want to add, there are times when a break from social and talking about cancer was needed.